DevMountain/soundCloud-api/README.md

   bda4ada8694db06efcac9cf97b872b3e
 ```

 *Note: using our api key (or any other kind of private stuff) in our front end code is a bad habit.
 Typically, sensitive information like this is kept in a file that our web server will access.
 A file that is not committed to github to ensure privacy.
 Someone could easily find our API key and use it in their own app.
-In future projects we will discuss some ways to better secure our apps.*
+In future projects we will discuss some ways to better secure our apps.
+It'll work fine for our small project, but you would never want to share API keys publicly.*

-*All in all, it's not going to affect us too much in this case.*

 - Our endpoint is going to get all of the tracks a user has uploaded.
-- Write a getUser function in our service.js file that is attached to our service using the 'this' keyword
+- Write a getUser function in our soundService.js file that is attached to our service using the 'this' keyword
-  - Example this.getUser = function() {}
+  - `this.getUser = function() {}`
-- We should be able to pass in a username parameter into the getUser function
+- getUser should expect a "username" parameter
-- Make the getUser function return an ajax request using angular's $http service
+- Use angular's $http service to get data for the getUser function
-  - make the method GET
+  - GET `'http://api.soundcloud.com/users/' + username + '/tracks.json?client_id=bda4ada8694db06efcac9cf97b872b3e'`
-  - The url will be our main point of contact for the API:
+  - This url will be our main point of contact between the Soundcloud API and our app
-    - 'http://api.soundcloud.com/users/' + username + '/tracks.json?client_id=bda4ada8694db06efcac9cf97b872b3e'

-This url has an interesting anatomy:
+The url we used above has an interesting anatomy:
   - Main URL: http://api.soundcloud.com/
-  - Where we wanna go: users/' + username + '/tracks.json
+  - Where we want to go: users/' + username + '/tracks.json
   - API Key: ?client_id=bda4ada8694db06efcac9cf97b872b3e

 This tells SoundCloud that we want to hit their users by the username of the variable username and download all of their tracks in JSON format.
-It then tells SoundCoud who we are.
+The API Key tells SoundCloud who we are.

-# Step 4 - Our controller part 1
+# Step 4 - Our controller (part 1)

-- Create a getUser function on our controller's scope object
+- Create a "getUser" function on our controller's scope object
-- Within $scope.getUser call soundService.getUser function in order to get the data from the service.
-Remember, the soundService.getUser needs to have something passed into it.
-Pass something default into it, like 'Yahtzel' (a soundcloud user):
+- Within `$scope.getUser` call `soundService.getUser` function in order to get the data from the service.
+Remember, the soundService.getUser needs to have a username passed into it.
+Pass a test value, like 'Yahtzel' (a soundcloud user):

-  - soundService.getUser('Yahtzel')
+`soundService.getUser('Yahtzel')`

-- Append the .then function to the soundService.getUser function and console.log(data.data) within that function
+- Remember that $http returns a promise, so use `.then` on soundService.getUser and console.log(data.data) within that function
-- Call the $scope.getUser function at the bottom of our controller like so:
+- Invoke $scope.getUser function at the bottom of the controller

-  -
-- In our console, we should run our app by typer http-server (which should already be installed) in the root of our application
-- Once our server is running, go to localhost:8080 (or whatever port your http-server is running on)
+Try out your app so far.
+You can run your app by using http-server (which should already be installed) from the root of the application folder.
+Once the server is running, check out localhost:8080 (or whatever port your http-server is running on).

-If we open the console we should see some data from Yahtzel.
-Now, we don't always want to get data from Yahtzel, so in our $scope.getUser function, let's change 'Yahtzel' to $scope.searchText.
+Open the console, you should see some data from Yahtzel.
+Obviously we don't always want to get data from the same username (Yahtzel), so in our $scope.getUser function, let's change 'Yahtzel' to $scope.searchText.

 # Step 5 - Our view part 1